KhronosGroup/glTF/specification/README.md

 <a name="motivation"></a>
 ## Motivation

 Traditional 3D modeling formats have been designed to store data for offline use, primarily to support authoring workflows on desktop systems.
 Industry-standard 3D interchange formats allow for sharing assets between different modeling tools, and within the content pipeline in general.
-However, neither of these types of formats has been optimized for download speed or fast loading at runtime.
+However, neither of these types of formats are optimized for download speed or fast loading at runtime.
 Files tend to grow very large, and applications need to do a significant amount of processing to load such assets into GL-based applications.

 Applications seeking high performance rarely load modeling formats directly; instead, they process models offline as part of a custom content pipeline, converting the assets to a proprietary format optimized for their runtime application.
 This has led to a fragmented market of incompatible proprietary runtime formats, and duplicated efforts in the content creation pipeline.
 3D assets exported for one application can not be reused in another application without going back to the original modeling tool-specific source and performing another proprietary export step.